Latham, New York

-Latham is a hamlet (and census-designated place) in Albany County, New York, United States.
+Latham is a hamlet and census-designated place in Albany County, New York, United States.
 It is located along U.S. Route 9 in the town of Colonie, a dense suburb north of Albany.
-As of the 2010 census, the population was 20,736.
+In addition, Interstate 87 and NY Route 7 also run through the town itself.
+As of the 2020 census, the population was 13,680.
 Latham was a census-designated place in the 1970, 1980, and 1990 US Censuses, but ceased to be in the 2000 Census, then became a CDP again in 2020.

 History

 The area was known at different times in its history as Yearsley's (c.
 1829), Van Vranken's (c.
 1851), Town House Corners (c.
 1860) and Latham's Corners, named after hotel owner William G. Latham.
 The "corner" referred to is now the intersection of Troy-Schenectady Road (NY Route 2) and Old Loudon Road.

 Before European expansion to North America, Latham was occupied by Mohicans.
 The Old Loudon Road was built in 1755 during the French and Indian War to bring troops and provisions from Albany to the areas of Lake George and Ticonderoga.
 The Troy and Schenectady Turnpike was built in 1802 and intersected Old Loudon.
 An early first resident of this hamlet was Jonas Yearsley, 1785, who later built the first hotel close to this intersection.
 The hamlet was known first under the name of Yearsley's Corners and years afterward as Van Vrankens Corners in the 1850s.
 The name changed into Latham when William Latham became owner of the hotel.
 James, his son, continued to run the hotel until he died on August 14, 1933.